-We have presented the experimental results of our campaign on seismic measurements carried on in the Baksan neutrino Observatory.
-The two series of measurements taken at a distance of 5 years show similar PDS behavior.
-The spectra reported in figure 4 show clearly that the deeper location (PK34 station) is more quite above 1 Hz, the frequency range interesting for the site qualification of a 3G-GW detector.
-We notice also that microseismic spectrum of the Baksan above 3Hz overlaps the Sos Enattos (Sardina) spectrum, while between 3-1 Hz the difference is mainly due to the attenuation effect associated to the deepness of the two locations.
-Down to 1 Hz the spectrum is affected by the sea motion, the Caspian and Black sea for Baksan and the Tyrrhen and Mediterranean seas for Sos Enattos[3] [4].
-No evidence of the dynamic effects due to magma movements of the near volcano have been detected.
+We have presented the experimental results of our campaign on seismic measurements carried on in the Baksan Neutrino Observatory (BNO).
+The two series of measurements has been taken at a distance of ~ 5 years with different seismometers and show similar seismic PDSs.
+The spectra reported in figure 4 show clearly that the deeper location (PK34 station) is more quite above 1 Hz, a frequency range interesting for the site qualification of a 3G-GW detector.
+We notice also that microseismic spectrum of BNO above 3Hz overlaps the Sos Enattos (Sardina) spectrum, while between 3 - 1 Hz the difference is due to the attenuation effect associated to the different deepness of the two locations.
+Down to 1 Hz the spectrum is affected by the sea motion: it is well known that closed seas and big lakes cause a characteristic microseismic peak at higher frequencies than that related to the oceans, due to the shorter typical wavelength in smaller bodies of water.
+In the case of BNO we can see an additional peak at ~ 500 - 600mHzthat can be interpreted as produced by Caspian Sea and/or the Black Sea; in the case of the Sardinian site it can be explained as produced by the western sector of the Mediterranean sea[21].
+No evidence of the dynamic effects due to magma movements of the near volcano have been detected at BNO.

-In addition, we have computed the potential contribution of the Newtonian background using the microseismic data taken in the OGRAN laboratory: this limit is well below the requirements of the proposed Einstein Telescope detector.
+In addition, we have computed the potential contribution of the expected Newtonian Noise using the seismic data acquired in 2018 at the PK14 station (about 850m underground): this NN projection is below the Einstein Telescope design sensitivity in almost all the band from 2 to 10Hz.

 Finally, we note that the cross spectrum of seismometers located in different positions along the tunnel shows the main peak at 0.21 Hz.
 The interpretation of this result is not straightforward: the correlation on the microseismic spectrum in the range 0.1 - 0.4Hz can be simple due to the secondary (dominant) microseismic peak produced by standing waves in the oceans, usually at $f \sim 0.2Hz$ , or it may also show a resonance effect of the sound propagation in the tunnel.
-Future measurements with infra-sound microphones should permit to asses the correct interpretation of this result.
+Future measurements with infra-sound microphones could permit to asses the correct interpretation of this result.